Evaluating LLM Agents on Automated Software Analysis Tasks

-To systematically study the capabilities and limitations of LLM-based agents on this task, we construct \emph{\benchmark{}}, the first benchmark for evaluating LLM-based agents on end-to-end \emph{automated software analysis}. \benchmark evaluates an agent's ability to set up and execute diverse analysis tools on open-source projects from scratch, spanning the full pipeline from environment construction to evidence validation.
-The benchmark consists of \benchTotalTasks{} tool-project pairs spanning \benchNumTools{} analysis tools and \benchNumProjects{} diverse projects in C/C++ and Java (Tables~\ref{tab:tools} and \ref{tab:repo-characterizations}).
-Each task includes a manually verified reference setup and success criteria, enabling rigorous evaluation.
+To study LLM-based agents on this task, we construct \emph{\benchmark{}}, the first benchmark for end-to-end \emph{automated software analysis}. \benchmark evaluates whether an agent can set up and execute diverse analysis tools on open-source projects from scratch, spanning the full pipeline from environment construction to evidence validation, where success requires concrete analysis artifacts rather than only a zero exit code.
+The benchmark consists of \benchTotalTasks{} tool-project pairs spanning \benchNumTools{} analysis tools and \benchNumProjects{} diverse C/C++ and Java projects (Tables~\ref{tab:tools} and \ref{tab:repo-characterizations}).
+Each task includes a manually verified reference setup and success criteria for rigorous evaluation.